 Guests walking the queue will also find several interactive elements to keep them entertained.
 The activities are definitely aimed at children, though adults won’t be able to avoid getting involved too – whether they like it or not.

 The first interactive element depicts a row of floating gems coming out of the mine, enlisting guests’ help to sort them using large touch screens.
 It plays out like a rather simple tablet or phone game, enhanced by its surroundings but ultimately nothing too special.
 It’ll certainly hold kids’ attention.

 A nearby door marked “Vault” also offers an interactive opportunity with this prop that’s straight out of the movie.

 Then guests round the corner to find a row of carved characters reminiscent of those found on the dwarfs’ wooden pipe organ.
 Guests can continue to “wash” gems here, this time with real water.
 Holding a hand underneath each character results in an audible note, colored light, and a steady stream of forceful water splashing down onto a guest’s hand.
-The idea is to let the water fall to the gems, but there’s no doubt kids will be splashing around endlessly in here.
+The idea is to let the waterfall to the gems, but there are no doubt kids will be splashing around endlessly in here.

 The ride begins quickly with some tight twists and banked turns making the fairly low speeds feel faster than they are.
 A lift hill passes some familiar “Snow White” elements, including vultures, while the sounds of “Hi Ho” are heard.

 After a brief outdoor ride, guests find themselves entering the dwarfs’ mine – easily the highlight of the whole experience.
 It’s a thrill to be immersed into the dark, sparkling mine with lifelike dwarfs surrounding the mine trains.
 The advanced Audio-Animatronics Disney has created for this attraction are truly like no other, believable in every way.